The Academic Writing Skills Programme

 Yes, absolutely.
 If they require a different format for their AWSP submission, please email us at email@example.com.
 Students are informed to get in touch before submitting any work so that we can put any adjustments in place.

 Why do my students have to do the AWSP?

 The AWSP is unique to Glasgow.
 As such, it allows your students to engage with Glasgow-specific writing processes and practices before their grades are affected.
 The AWSP is a positive opportunity for your students to receive specific, tailored feedback on their writing without it impacting on any final grades.
 All incoming undergraduate and postgraduate taught students should complete AWSP; this completion will be recorded on student transcripts.

 What about after the AWSP?
 How do my students keep improving their writing?

-LEADS works with students all year round, and at all levels, to continually improve their academic work and their academic writing.
+SLD work with students all year round, and at all levels, to continually improve their academic work and their academic writing.
 Your students are welcome to attend any of our classes or book a one-to-one appointment with us.
-Information on everything can be found at www.gla.ac.uk/LEADS/students.
+Information on everything can be found at www.gla.ac.uk/sld.

 The AWSP co-ordinator is Dr Andrew Struan (Head of Student Learning Development).